Materials-Consortia/OPTIMADE/optimade.rst

 structure\_origin
 ~~~~~~~~~~~~~~~~~

-- **Description**: A string that describes key aspects of the origin of the structural information.
+- **Description**: A string that describes aspects of the origin of the structural data to indicate if is based directly or indirectly on experimental evidence or inferred from other sources, giving some information on whether the structure is believed to exist in nature or can be synthesized as a compound stable at non-extreme conditions.

 - **Type**: string
 - **Requirements/Conventions**: